 When Francine arrived in theatre she said she wanted to push.
 I examined her again.
 Now her cervix was now 9cm dilatation and the baby’s head had descended so its lowest point was at station -1 (just above the ischial spines or almost midway down the true pelvis).
 There was now meconium staining of the liquor.
 The baby’s heart rate was slow.

-Baby was given immediate resuscitation by the attending paediatrician with an oxygen mask but picked up quickly.
+The baby was given immediate resuscitation by the attending paediatrician with an oxygen mask but picked up quickly.
 Umbilical cord blood was collected for analysis.
 The results were consistent with a combined respiratory and metabolic acidosis (birth asphyxia) of recent onset.
-Baby weighed 4036gms.
+The baby weighed 4036gms.
 While baby had experienced a severe reduction in oxygenation, it was of sudden onset and was only for a brief duration and so it would have no long-term impact on baby’s wellbeing.

 There was a first-degree tear which I sutured.
 I also checked the uterine scar by internal examination and it felt intact.
 There was no explanation for the severe foetal distress.